 In Office Therapies for Dry Eye

-Recent research has shown that the majority of dry eye is due to what is termed "evaporative" dry eye that occurs secondary disease processes within the oil glands of the eyelids (called "meibomian glands").
+As previously stated, recent research has shown that the majority of dry eye is due to what is termed "evaporative" dry eye that occurs secondary disease processes within the oil glands of the eyelids (called "meibomian glands").
+This is termed Meibomian Gland Disease (MGD).
 Early on in this disease the glands become obstructed and the contents of the glands change from a clear liquid (similar to olive oil) to a thick toothpaste-like substance.
 Ultimately the oil layer of the tear film is no longer functioning properly and tears evaporate quickly which results in dry eye symptoms.
 If left untreated the glands atrophy and die which is irreversible.
 There are now available in office treatments that help improve the function of the meibomian glands.
-The treatments are performed in a sequence of 3 treatment sessions performed at two week intervals over six weeks.
-Step one is termed debridement of the eyelid margins to remove biofilms and keratinization material that obstructs the surface of the glands.
-This is performed with an instrument called "BlephEx" which uses a spong tip that rotates at high speed.
-Step two is to provide targeted deep heat treatment of the meibomian glands.
-NSVC utilizes the MiboFlow system that is a thermo-electric heat probe that massages the lid in order to liquify the meibomian secretions and improve blood flow to the glands.
-The final step is to express the meibomian glands.
-This procedure allows for free flow of oil from the glands.
-Along with this treatment protocol performed in office your doctor will prescribe a home based therapy at the same time that may be inclusive of topical medications, oral medications, eyelid hygiene and home eyelid heat masks.